 to obey the Czar's order of dissolution on the 11th,

 next day a provisional government was formed, and the

 revolt spread to Moscow.
 On the 15th at his Army

 headquarters in Pskov, the Czar abdicated and his

 brother, the Grand Duke Michael refused the crown.
-A few days later, the
+A few

-the moderate liberals of the Duma and
+struggle between the moderate liberals of the Duma and

-the Workers' and Soldiers' Councils or 'Soviets' set up by the Socialists
+the Workers' and Soldiers' Councils or 'Soviets' set up

 the next few months, Alexander Kerensky emerged as the

-train.
+sealed train.
 In Petrograd he was joined by Joseph

 Stalin and from the United States by Leon Trotsky.
 The

 Germany and Austria, the provisional Russian government